 How to Check Your Laptop’s Specs

-When purchasing a new laptop, often, the first thing that crosses our mind is, “What are the specs?”
-These specs majorly include the processor speed, RAM, storage, and graphics card, if you’re a gamer.
+When buying a new laptop, the first thing that comes to mind is often the question, “What are the specs?”
+These include, first and foremost, processor speed, RAM, memory space, and graphics card if you’re a gamer.

-Generally, the type of specs you choose is dependent on what you’re going to do with the laptop.
-Understanding your laptop specs will help you make the right decision when upgrading or purchasing new specs for your laptop.
-If you find it difficult to check your laptop specs, we will take you through more straightforward steps in this guide.
+What specs you choose usually depends on what you plan to do with the laptop.
+Knowing the specs of your laptop will help you make the right decision when you upgrade your laptop or buy new specs.
+If you find it difficult to check your laptop’s specs, we’ll guide you through easier steps in this guide.

 Finding your CPU